 UNIFIED IS THE MOST SUCCESSFUL THIRD-PARTY SOLUTION

-Since 2013, Unified has filed more IPRs than all other third-parties combined and was the fourth most active petitioner of 2016.
-Unified has developed a reputation for handling tough cases and never avoiding confrontation in the interest of getting lucrative licensing deals done.
-For example, Unified is the only third-party to have challenged the largest and most notorious NPEs, including General Patent Corporation, Intellectual Ventures, IP Edge, Uniloc, Marathon, Acacia, and others.
+Unified has developed a reputation for challenging anyone and the only third-party to have challenged the largest and most notorious NPEs, including General Patent Corporation, Intellectual Ventures, IP Edge, Uniloc, Marathon, Acacia, and others.
 In contrast, other third-parties have developed a close and symbiotic working relationship with the NPEs they purportedly seek to deter, resulting in more frivolous litigation.

 WHAT SETS UNIFIED APART

-Challenge anyone - regardless of an NPE’s size and unconflicted by commercial relationships
+Challenge Anyone - Regardless of an entity’s size and unconflicted by commercial relationships

-Educate NPEs - to ensure they know that low quality patents will be challenged
+Educate Licensors - To ensure they know that low quality patents will be challenged